 PB: Behind this sort of question is the idea that if different people ask the same question about a political election at different times/locations we could expect different results.
 It’s a bit like asking ‘if we arranged for 100 people over the course of a month to ask the same question would we get different answers?’
 However, the reality is that we generally get the same answer in these circumstances.

-The intent of the querent is of utmost importance in horary astrology.
+The querent’s intent is of utmost importance in horary astrology.
 If the question is no more than a test of the astrologer or the predictive technique, then the resulting horoscope will reflect this intention and other aspects of the querent’s state of mind.
 The answer provided by the cosmos to any horary astrology question always reflects the intention and sincerity of the querent.

 LM: What’s the average amount of time it takes someone to learn the basic principles of horary astrology?